Agustín Tellería Mendizábal

-Agustín Candido Tellería Mendizábal (1884–1939) was a Spanish Basque politician and entrepreneur.
+Agustín Cándido Tellería Mendizábal (March 1884 – 24 March 1939) was a Spanish Basque politician and entrepreneur.
 Politically he supported the Traditionalist cause, mostly as a Carlist and for some time as a Mellista; since 1933 he was a member of the party provincial executive in Gipuzkoa.
 He is known chiefly as one of key people behind the anti-Republican conspiracy in the vasco-navarrese area in the spring of 1936; thanks to his position of a businessman and army supplier, he procured arms and munitions for the rebels.
 In 1937 he was for 5 months the provincial Gipuzkoan leader of the Francoist state party, the FET y de las JONS, but was shortly ousted as a zealous Carlist, non-compliant with the official regime ideology.

 Family and youth

 The Basque family of Tellería was first noted in the Gipuzkoan county of Vergara in the 16th century and parish documents confirm their presence in the town of Antzuola since the early 18th century.
 The first direct ancestor of Agustín which can be traced is his strictly paternal great-grandfather Silvestre Antonio Tellería Ugalde, married to Clara Ignacia Lascurain Argarate and living in Antzuola in the early 19th century.
 His son and Agustín's paternal grandfather, Miguel Ignacio Telleria Lascurain (born 1807), married Maria Oyarzabal Idiazabal.
 None of the sources consulted provides any information on what they did for a living; the couple settled in their native town and had at least 9 children, born between 1833 and 1854.
 Their third son and Agustín's father, Jose Cipriano Telleria Oyarzabal (1849–1938), in 1877 married Micaela Ynurrita Gorosabel; the couple had 2 children, both daughters.
 Following early death of his wife in 1882, one year later Telleria Oyarzabal re-married with Maria Esteban Mendizábal Elgarresta (died 1913), a girl from the nearby village of Urretxu and descendant to a family which already had been related to the Tellerías.